erldb/erldb/README.md

         21:41:44.951 [info] Application mnesia started on node nonode@nohost 21:41:44.951 [info] Application erl_db started on node nonode@nohost
         ok

+Here you will see that mnesia is started.
+It is started in the worker so now we know that the worker is loaded.
+(Maybe we should say something like a log message)

         2> FirstEntry = blog_entry:new(1, "My title", "Mr Imsobad", now(), "This is my first blog entry.
 And it is stored in mnesia.
 Hope I don't forget that").
         {blog_entry,1,"My title","Mr Imsobad",
                           {1361,393556,541209},
                           "This is my first blog entry.
 And it is stored in mnesia.
 Hope I don't forget that"}

+This is our first entry in our blog, now we will try to store it.

         3> erl_db:create_table(blog_entry).
         {atomic,ok}
         4> erl_db:save(FirstEntry).